bmguillo/WatsonAssistant_SearchSkill/README.md

 ### Step3 Connect to Discovery
 * Connect to an Existing Watson Discovery Service and Existing Collection(Data Source connection or document upload) or Create new Collection
+* Choose carefully the content you upload and quantity

 * Provision a new instance of Watson Discovery and Create Data Collection(Data Source connection or document upload)